The Life of Kit Carson (Classic Reprint): Hunter, Trapper, Guide, Indian Agent, and Colonel U. S. A - Couverture souple

 Synopsis

-Ideal for readers of western history and biographies seeking a clear, respectful portrait of a pivotal 19th‑century figure.
+Ideal for readers of frontier history and biographies, this edition brings a clear, engaging portrait of a man who became a symbol of the American West.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.